iRankHub/backend/docs/api/user.md

    d.
 Account Status:
    - Use `GetAccountStatus` to check the current status of a user's account at any point.

+   e.
+Student Management:
+   - Use `GetStudents` to retrieve a paginated list of students.
+   - Verify the student information is correct and complete.

+   f.
+Volunteer Management:
+   - Use `GetVolunteers` to retrieve a paginated list of volunteers.
+   - Verify the volunteer information is correct and complete.

+   g.
+School Management:
+   - Use `GetSchools` to retrieve a paginated list of schools.
+   - Verify the school information is correct and complete.

+   h.
+Country Information:
+   - Use `GetCountries` to retrieve a list of countries and their codes.
+   - Verify the country information is correct and complete.

 5. For each test, verify that the appropriate email notifications are sent (approval, rejection, deactivation, reactivation).
+6. Test pagination for endpoints that support it (GetStudents, GetVolunteers, GetSchools) by varying the page and pageSize parameters.